keep-network/sortition-pools/docs/in-depth.md

 chooseOperator({"Alice": 30, "Bob": 20, "Carol": 40, "David": 50})
 ```

-In english, we figure out the total weight of the pool, and then generate a
+In English, we figure out the total weight of the pool, and then generate a
 random number in `[0, totalWeight)`.
 Then, we assign a sort of cumulative
 distribution to each of the operators: Alice is picked if that random number is
 in `[0, 30)`, Bob is picked if the random number is in `[20, 50)`, Carol is